kmassada/kmassada.github.io/_posts/2012/2012-12-16-openvpn-server-on-ubuntu-12-10-with-nexus7-as-a-client.md

 ---
 layout: post
-title: OpenVPN Server on ubuntu 12.10 with Nexus7 as a client
+title: "OpenVPN Server on ubuntu 12.10 with Nexus7 as a client"
 date: 2012-12-16 20:32:00.000000000 -05:00
 categories: [Android, Network, Staff Picks]
 tags: blogger